rhea1300/Library_Management_SQL_Project/README.md

-# Library Management System using SQL Project --P2
+# Library Management System using SQL

 ## Project Overview

 **Project Title**: Library Management System
-**Level**: Intermediate
-**Database**: `library_db`

 This project demonstrates the implementation of a Library Management System using SQL.
 It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+The goal is to showcase my database design, manipulation, and querying skills.

 ![Library_project](https://github.com/najirh/Library-System-Management---P2/blob/main/library.jpg)